rachel-kim2255/rachel-kim2255/README.md

 <h1 align="left">Rachel Kim</h1>
 <h3 align="left">I'm currently seeking opportunities in Data Analytics or Data Engineering, with a strong interest in business intelligence and turning data into actionable insights.</h3>

-- 🌱 I’m recently completed **Data Analysis Post Degree Diploma** at Douglas College.
+- 🌱 I recently completed a **Data Analytics** program at Douglas College.

 - 📫 How to reach me: **rachelkim2255@gmail.com**